CosplayEnrichmentCenter/Arduino-FireEffect/README.md

 ## Deployment

-After downloading the code, connect your arudino board to your computer.
+After downloading the code, connect your Arduino board to your computer.
 Then use the [Arduino IDE](https://www.arduino.cc/en/main/software) to upload your code to your board.

 ## Contributing